nadrino/kotor-walkthrough/kotor/walkthrough/02_search_for_bastila.md

 	- Pretty handy skills to have, Mission.
 	- Why did he leave?
 	- Who's Lena?
+- **Talk to Carth (3/12)**
+    - I just want to talk with you.
+    - I just want to know why you distrust me so much.
+    - But we have to work together, Carth, so it has plenty to do with me.
+    - I suppose you can't.
+That must have been hard to take.
+    - You say that with such… hatred.
 - Improve scope for mission + armor
 - Go sell the serum (+200px)
 - go to the ring and kill Ice +300c